 The link for the poster upload page will be sent to you once you have registered and completed the payment.
 Please prepare one main image in PNG format (≤ 50 Mbytes) — this could show your entire poster or only a highlight of your work.
 Also prepare an abstract describing your work (single paragraph, ≤ 1,200 characters), ideally in language accessible to scientists who are not specialists in your particular domain.
 If accepted, your submission will be published as part of the VIZBI poster collection on the first day of the conference.

-The deadline for uploading your VIZBI 2021 poster image, abstract, and lightning talk presentation is 23:00 CET on March 12, 2021.
+The deadline for uploading your VIZBI 2021 poster image, abstract, and lightning talk presentation is 23:00 CET on March 15, 2021.
 Immediately after uploading, you will be able to preview a zoomable version of your poster, showing how it will appear on the VIZBI poster pages (for an example, see here).
-Please take this opportunity to verify that the title, abstract, affiliations, and poster image are in good order - if not, simply re-upload a modified version (this will overwrite your previous submission).
-Our policy is to accept all posters relevant to the scientific themes of the conference.
+Please take this opportunity to verify that the title, abstract, affiliations, and poster image are in good order — if not, simply re-upload a modified version (this will overwrite your previous submission).
+Our policy is to accept all posters relevant to the scientific themes of the conference — but to reject submissions focused on advertising products or services.
 We will notify you shortly after the upload deadline in case there are any policy or technical issues with your uploaded poster, slides, or video.

 Each poster can be accompanied by a ≤60 seconds video, where you introduce yourself, and give the audience a quick overview of your poster.
 We encourage you to prepare well and be creative to get your message across effectively in this short time.
 In preparing your lightning talk video, please note the following: